 Build a high margin production base through unlocking stranded production and drilling wells on existing assets and by the acquisition of complementary assets.

-Activities Since Acquisition
+Activities Since Acquisition in July 2017

 - Acquired 13 new sections land via land auction system.

 - Acquired strategic land around core Paddle River Oil Project, including stranded wells and equipment.

 - Thornbury Reactivation Project Commenced – should increase production by 1.7mmcf/d.